AlvaroGonzalezRodriguez/MSDV_Landscape/Readme.md

 alu0101202556

 ## About this project.
 <p>This is a test to check the power and the limitations of Unreal Engine 5.
 I mainly use the landscape and foliage mode to create this level.
-There is also a litthe house just to check how the lights and reflections work in this engine.</p>
+There is also a little house just to check how the lights and reflections work in this engine.</p>

  * The player